 IO deferment, on the other hand, involves making reduced, interest-only payments during the initial months after loan funds are disbursed — like when you’re still in school or looking for a job.

 Since new interest is being added, it can be very beneficial to make those interest payments while you’re in class — your overall balance will be kept down, and you won’t have to deal with a higher loan amount than you were anticipating while transitioning from your program into a job search.
-That’s why most of our loans at Climb Credit come with interest-only deferment.
+That’s why many of our loans at Climb Credit come with interest-only deferment.
 We want to help our borrowers finish their program in the best financial position possible!

 Want more information about interest rates and loan payments?
 Check out these additional resources on: